RadCLIP: Enhancing Radiologic Image Analysis through Contrastive Language-Image Pre-training

-The attention mechanism allows the model to capture relationships and dependencies between different slices, providing a more holistic understanding of the volumetric data.
-The learnable random PE enables the model to adaptively learn the spatial positioning of slices, further improving the volume representation by considering the positional context.

-To train the slice pooling adapter, we performed a contrastive slice pooling adapter pre-training using a diverse set of 3D radiologic image-text pairs.
-The slicer pooling adapter was trained to pull the embeddings of 3D volumetric radiologic images $\mathbf{V_i}$ and their corresponding text descriptions $\mathbf{T_i}$ closer together, and to push away the radiologic images away from any mismatched description $\mathbf{T_j}$.
-For instance, a brain MRI volume may be pulled toward the text "brain MRI with Pituitary Tumor", but pushed away from the text "Lung CT with Nodule" in the embedding space.
-During this VLP process, the text encoder and the 2D image encoder are both frozen.
+The attention mechanism captures inter-slice relationships, providing a comprehensive understanding of volumetric data.
+Meanwhile, the learnable positional encoding (PE) facilitates adaptive learning of spatial positions, enhancing volume representation by integrating spatial information more effectively.
+We pre-trained the slice pooling adapter using contrastive learning on a diverse set of 3D radiologic image-text pairs.
+The adapter is trained to pull the embeddings of 3D volumetric images \(\mathbf{V_i}\) and their corresponding texts \(\mathbf{T_i}\) closer, while pushing apart mismatched pairs \(\mathbf{T_j}\).
+For instance, a brain MRI volume is drawn toward “brain MRI with Pituitary Tumor” and repelled from “Lung CT with Nodule.”
+During this process, both the text and 2D image encoders remain frozen.